d-smith/go-training/golang-training-day2.md

 * Can run code with the race detector via `go build -race` or `go run -race foo.go`
 * Race conditions can often manifest themselves on shutdown
 * Atomic writes, mutexs, etc.

+Channels

+* Channels - send and receive
+* Buffered channels have capacity for storing data, no guarantees about that the data has been consumed by another go routine (but can use them in a manner to have guarantees)
+* Unbuffered channels have guarantees associated with them, apply back-pressure (push back)
+* Build with unbuffered channels first to understand what happens when the load is too great.
+Make it predictable.
+Once you can handle back pressure look to where you can use buffered channels as a performance enhancement, being prepared to handle data loss.
+* Unbuffered channel - block on the send until someone can receive it.
+Receive blocks until there is something to receive.
+* Buffered channel - put the data in the channel without a reader if there's capacity in the channel.
+If there is no capacity, sender blocks.
+* When a channel is closed, sends on the channel will panic, recieves immediately unblock (check the receieve status to know if the channel was close - ok is false)
+* Channels and go routines are natural code constructs the have Fidelity to the interactions you'd typically diagram on the whiteboard.
+* Lots of concepts here - http://play.golang.org/p/KuMG3o_7-C Selects, default in select to 'peek' and know if the channel is still open, decoration of parameters to know if the channel should only be used to send or receive, how receive on a nil channel blocks forever, etc.